2-Day Trip to Athens Greece | Best Sites & Activities

 The Tower of the Winds is a tall, octagonal building made of Pentelic marble, which served as an ancient meteorological station.

 It was designed by a famous astronomer (Andronikos of Kyrrhos) to be an elaborate water clock, sundial (on the outside), and weather vane.
-Its name “Tower of the Winds” is derived from the personifications of the 8 winds carved on the 8 sides of the building.
+Its name, “Tower of the Winds” is derived from the personifications of the 8 winds carved on the 8 sides of the building.

 If you’re looking for deeper information, check out my in-depth Roman Agora of Athens travel guide for a ton of details.

-Entrance Cost: €6 from April 1 to October 31; €3 from November 1 to March 31.
-Included on the €30 combo ticket.
+Entrance Cost: €10 from April 1 to October 31;

 Ancient Agora of Athens

-Excavations of the Athenian Agora commenced in 1931 by the American School of Classical Studies.
+The Ancient Agora of Athens (also called the Classical Agora) is after the Acropolis the second most important monument in Athens.
+Excavations of the Athenian Agora were commenced in 1931 by the American School of Classical Studies.
 On their website, we read:

 “Here (in the Ancient Agora) administrative, political, judicial, commercial, social, cultural, and religious activities all found a place together in the heart of Athens, and the square was surrounded by the public buildings necessary to run the Athenian government.”